TERR-inss/TERR-inss/README.md

 - 👋 Hi, I’m @TERR-inss or simply Terence
-- 👀 Interested in software, web development and computer science
+- 👀 Interested in software, web development, music, and more
-- 💻 Full-stack engineer ~ programming in JavaScript, TypeScript, HTML, CSS
+- 💻 Full-stack engineer
-- 🌱 Currently learning Rust
+  - JavaScript, TypeScript, HTML, CSS

 <!---